suadesh/Enron_Email_Dataset_POI_Identifier/Questions.md

 What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 What parameters did you tune?
 (Some algorithms do not have parameters that you need to tune -- if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier).  [relevant rubric items: “discuss parameter tuning”, “tune the algorithm”]

+The most of the algorithm used in machine learning have specific parameters , that can help to adapt to the specific case.
+If the parameters are not well choses there are to risk, to do not fit the , with the algorithm the data , and on the other hand , to fit too much and overfitting.
+In the first case the result will be not very accurate, compromising the result.
+In the second case the risk is to fit so well the dataset, to draw a decision boundary too specific to data, that actually a simple one would gave a better result.
+To start I used the default parameters, than I modify some parameters.
+I used GridSearchCV to look for the best one through a matrix of choices.
+At the end I modified only the learning rate setting it at 0.9 and the numbers of estimators at 100.

 ----------

 ####5
 What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?  [relevant rubric items: “discuss validation”, “validation strategy”]

+To validate data we always split the dataset in two, in order to obtain a training set and a test set.
+First of all this will allow us to train our machine on the training set and than receive estimation of our performance on the test set, an independent dataset.
+Secondly it serves as verifying of overfitting.
+After using cross validation that split our data set in two, or actually in 4, Features training and test, labels training and test.
+I train my algorithm with the trainings dataset, using the attribute __.fit__ of the classifier and than making prediction with the attribute __.prediction__.
+I than compare the prediction obtained with the actual values, labels test, using the attribute __.score__ to estimate the accuracy, but also the function __recall score__ and __prediction score__.